Yumekitsune7/Voice-assistant/README.md

 However, the voices used for this voice assistant are Hedda(German) and Hazel(British English) which can be downloaded from the following link: https://www.microsoft.com/en-us/download/details.aspx?id=27224

-Also for these new voices to work one also has to install the Microsoft Speech Platform from the following link: https://www.microsoft.com/en-us/download/details.aspx?id=27225
+Also for these new voices to work one also has to install the Microsoft Speech Platform from the following link:<br>
+https://www.microsoft.com/en-us/download/details.aspx?id=27225

 The installed voices have an index which are required for the voice assistant to work.